ajalsaleh/odin-recipes/README.md

 This website follows the assignment of the Recipes project portion of TOP.
 The website will have a homepage which displays links to separate recipe pages, each containing their respective description, ingrediants, and cooking instructions.
+Hopefully, everything appears correctly.